-Yes, you can drink the tap water in Dallas as it lives up to EPAs strict requirements.
+Yes, you can drink the tap water in Dallas as it lives up to EPAs requirements.
 However, there are some reasons to be concerned such as microplastics, old pipes and corrosion and the water sometimes tastes bad.
-Therefore an easy to use water filter such as TAPP can be a great safety measure and save money compared to bottled water.
+Therefore it can be a good idea to use a water filter for Dallas tap water.
+A high quality faucet water filter such as TAPP 2 can be a great safety measure and save money compared to bottled water.

 Where does Dallas tap water come from?